-Support Lalouet, a wellness boutique born of a struggle
+Support Lalouet, a wellness shop born out of a struggle

-Support Lalouet, a wellness boutique born of a struggle
+Support Lalouet, a wellness shop born out of a struggle

 Original French text translated into English